oblinger/HookAnchorApp/DOCS/DocMac/DocMac.md

 See ~/.config/karabiner/karabiner.json

+INSTALL:
+- Just drag drop the ~/.config/karabiner/karabiner.json to the new system

+NOTES:
-I dramatically lowered:  basic.simultaneous_threshold_milliseconds: 1    (from 50 and maybe it was even larger before this) This fixed typing TAB-SHIFT too fast.
+- I dramatically lowered:  basic.simultaneous_threshold_milliseconds: 1    (from 50 and maybe it was even larger before this) This fixed typing TAB-SHIFT too fast.
+- I imported "Caps Lock --> Hyper Key ..."  and "Map Tab ..."    (from [here](https://ke-complex-modifications.pqrs.org/#emulation-modes))   and then I swapped their actions directly in my karabiner.json file.

 ### xx Keyboard Maestro